All Episodes

 It's too disgusting.

-I don't want to say what she.
+I don't want to say what she did.

-That's all you have to say, what was she doing back there?
+That's all you have to go.

-Well, and then, yeah, you know it's too disgusting.
+Well, and then, yeah, you know, it's too disgusting.

 I can't talk about it.